elijah-03/Interp-ML-IDS/README.md

     ```bash
     python train_model.py
     ```
     This script loads the dataset, preprocesses it (using Benign Downsampling + SMOTE), trains the XGBoost model, and saves the artifacts (`xgb_model.joblib`, `scaler.joblib`, etc.).
+It uses a **memory-safe "Chunked SMOTE"** approach to prevent system crashes on consumer hardware.

 2.  **Evaluate the Model**:
     ```bash